rahul-purswani/SoccerTact/README.md

 <h>Group members: Fares Elattar, Grant Keebler, Deepak Kumar, Rahul Purswani, Atif Siffiqui<h><br>
 <br>SoccerTact is an advanced web application designed to provide comprehensive soccer analysis.
 It offers detailed match-based analysis, including match statistics and timelines, as well as team-based analysis such as passing networks and team dominance heat maps.
 Additionally, it features player-based analysis, showcasing shot maps and individual player dominance heat maps.
 The application utilizes event data from StatsBomb's open data repository.
 We built a robust data pipeline to automatically extract data from the StatsBomb GitHub repository and store it in an SQL database.

+<b>What I Learned:</b>
+- Full-Stack Development: I gained experience in building a full-stack web application, integrating both frontend and backend technologies.
+- Data Pipeline Creation: I learned how to design and implement an automated data pipeline, enhancing my skills in data extraction, transformation, and loading (ETL) processes.
+- Data Analysis and Visualization: I developed my ability to analyze and visualize complex datasets, presenting meaningful insights through interactive visualizations.
+- Collaboration and Version Control: Working with GitHub and managing version control was crucial in collaborating with team members and maintaining the project's codebase.

 ## Preview
 <img width="378" alt="Screenshot 2024-03-29 at 11 31 43 PM" src="https://github.com/rahul-purswani/SoccerTact/assets/70603471/b353e42a-3de6-4d6c-9367-506804d8e5e8">
 <img width="378" alt="Screenshot 2024-03-29 at 11 32 01 PM" src="https://github.com/rahul-purswani/SoccerTact/assets/70603471/4d5bd1e3-be8b-4b0e-85dc-12ab96efec70">